Emotional Abuse of Men: Men Victims of Emotional Abuse Too

 What Can Male Victims of Emotional Abuse Do?

 Unfortunately, due to lack of awareness, programs for male victims of emotional abuse are almost nonexistent.
-However, private counselling and general anti-violence advocacy groups may be helpful.
+However, private counseling and general anti-violence advocacy groups may be helpful.

 Male victims of emotional abuse can: